anishk123/ecs_s3_scraper/step2/README.md

 });
 ```

-### This is because our code expects div with ID zero_click_wrapper to contain div with class c-info__title
+### Oh, the problem is that our code is waiting for the presence of a div with ID zero_click_wrapper that contains a div with class c-info__title

 > But, this is not the case anymore.
-> So, waiting for it unfortunately doesn't work, and we don't need to click on it, we just want to get the HTML.
+> So, waiting for it unfortunately doesn't work.
-> There is a div with class content-wrap, let us use that
+> However, there is a div with class content-wrap, so let us use that.

+Change the .wait line in index.js to the below.

 ```
 .wait('.content-wrap')